halilural/nd035-c1-spring-boot-basics-project-starter/starter/cloudstorage/README.md

  i.
 Files
-  - The user should be able to upload files and see any files they previously uploaded.
+  - The user should be able to upload uploadFiles and see any uploadFiles they previously uploaded.

-  - The user should be able to view/download or delete previously-uploaded files.
+  - The user should be able to view/download or delete previously-uploaded uploadFiles.
-  - Any errors related to file actions should be displayed.
-For example, a user should not be able to upload two files with the same name, but they'll never know unless you tell them!
+  - Any errors related to uploadFile actions should be displayed.
+For example, a user should not be able to upload two uploadFiles with the same name, but they'll never know unless you tell them!

  ii.
 Notes